Rahulputhiyarayil/Python-Projects/README.md

 # Python Projects

-This is my first repository
+This repository contains some beginner level python projects